pumpkin-seeds/Food-Tracker/README.md

 2. Run `npm install`, this will install all the dependencies, nodes and modules that're not included in this package.
 3. Run `ng serve` to start a local host and navigate to `localhost:4200`
 4. Run `code .` to start VS Code, and start updating the code!
-5. Angular project name is FoodTracker
+5. Angular project name is FoodTracker (food-tracker)

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 10.1.3.